-The dilution factor, $D_f$ , shall be calculated by Equation (7).
+The dilution factor, D_f , shall be calculated by Formula (7).
 (Detailed information is given in Annex D.)

-It is recommended that the amount of the dilution air should be determined so that the dilution factor becomes 8 or more to prevent water condensation in the CVS system.
+It is recommended that the amount of the dilution air be determined so that the dilution factor becomes 8 or more to prevent the water condensation in the CVS system.